 What is a Miracle?

 The scriptures refer to the Lord as a God of miracles (Mormon 9:11).
-The following scripture gives a partial answer to this question.
+The following scripture gives insight to the question: What is a miracle?.

 “For I am God, and mine arm is not shortened; and I will show miracles, signs, and wonders, unto all those who believe on my name.